pygfx/rendercanvas/docs/gui.rst

 .. code-block:: py

-    # Import any of the Qt libraries before importing the WgpuCanvas.
+    # Import any of the Qt libraries before importing the RenderCanvas.
     # This way wgpu knows which Qt library to use.
     from PySide6 import QtWidgets
-    from wgpu.gui.qt import WgpuCanvas
+    from wgpu.gui.qt import RenderCanvas

     app = QtWidgets.QApplication([])

     # Instantiate the canvas
-    canvas = WgpuCanvas(title="Example")
+    canvas = RenderCanvas(title="Example")

     # Tell the canvas what drawing function to call
     canvas.request_draw(your_draw_function)